simon0302010/duck-dueller-v2/README.md

 - ✅ Hidden from modlist sent to Hypixel
 - ✅ Discord Webhook Integration
 - ✅ Highly Customizable :D
+- ✅ Give excuses and leave game when accused of cheating

 <h2 align="center">
    Are there any known issues?